 Sometimes, we just get busy.
 Busy weeks turn into busy months and the next thing you know, a year has flown right by.
 It’s during these times that institutions can let valuable opportunities slip away.
 In higher education’s rapidly changing environment, not keeping up with institutional procedures, changing regulations, or best practices can result in falling behind.
-Sometimes institutions can fall so far behind the students' and the public’s most basic expectations that recovering is almost impossible.
+Sometimes institutions can fall so far behind students’ most basic expectations that recovering is almost impossible.

 In the middle of being busy, we start to settle.
 We look around and know the things that need to get done to stay ahead of the game, but we fall into the trap of saying “it’s close enough” which then turns into “we’re good enough.”
 Unfortunately, as in business, institutions who adopt a culture of settling realize before too long that they can no longer be competitive with a “good enough” attitude and as a result no longer exist.